-Explore breathtaking views of Ullswater at your own pace with a boat hire from St Patrick’s Boat Landing.
+Explore breathtaking views at your own pace with boat hire Ullswater from St Patrick’s Boat Landing.
 Powered by a 4hp outboard engine, these dog-friendly boats can carry up to 6 people.
 They are easy to operate and perfect for exploring.
 Boat hire is available for 1 or 2 hours.

-Lakeland is another popular choice of Lake District boat hire.
-Nestled on the northern end of the lake, Lakeland Boat Hire offers motorboats with front cabins to protect from the elements or smaller open boats to go exploring.
+Lakeland is another popular choice of Ullswater boat hire.
+Nestled on the lake’s northern end, Lakeland Boat Hire offers motorboats with front cabins to protect from the elements or smaller open boats to explore.
 Also available to hire are rowing boats and Canadian canoes.

-For boat hire without a motor, Glenridding Sailing Centre offers a range of sailing boats, Canadian canoes, canoe rafts and kayaks for hire.
+For boat hire without a motor, Glenridding Sailing Centre offers a range of sailing boats, Canadian canoes, canoe rafts and kayaks for hire on Ullswater.
 RYA Sailing Tuition is also available along with lots of kid’s activities.
 Or how about a kayaking guided tour?